 You can require Sauce Labs users to log in with SSO by checking the box next to Require SSO Login.
 This option is recommended after you have tested your Sauce Labs SSO configuration.

 After you've entered all the required information click Save.

-Learn more about Sauce Labs SSO at the Sauce Labs Help Center.
+Learn more about Sauce Labs SSO in the Sauce Labs Cookbook.

 If your organization enabled the Duo Access Gateway portal, log into the portal page using the link provided by your administrator.
 Click Sauce Labs from the dashboard to access the application.

-You can also log on to Sauce Labs via Duo Access Gateway using the Login URL provided by the DAG server when you created the Sauce Labs application in the DAG admin console (https://yourserver.example.com/dag/saml2/idp/SSOService.php?spentityid=http://saucelabs.com).
+You can also log on to Sauce Labs using IdP-initiated SSO via Duo Access Gateway using the Login URL provided by the DAG server when you created the Sauce Labs application in the DAG admin console (https://yourserver.example.com/dag/saml2/idp/SSOService.php?spentityid=http://saucelabs.com).

 You will be directed to your configured Authentication Source login page.
 Login with your username and password, approve the prompt for Duo two-factor authentication, and then you are forwarded to the Sauce Labs site.

 Congratulations!
 Your Sauce Labs users can now authenticate using Duo Access Gateway.

 If you plan to permit use of WebAuthn authentication methods (security keys, U2F tokens, or Touch ID), Duo recommends enabling hostname whitelisting for this application and any others that show the inline Duo Prompt before onboarding your end-users.